 Chromosomes also contain proteins that help DNA exist in the proper form.

 Chromosomes come in pairs.
 Normally, each cell in the human body has 23 pairs of chromosomes (46 total chromosomes).
 Half come from the mother; the other half come from the father.

-Two of the chromosomes (the X and the Y chromosome) determine if you are born a boy or a girl (your gender).
+Two of the chromosomes (the X and the Y chromosome) determine your sex as male or female when you are born.
 They are called sex chromosomes:

 - Females have 2 X chromosomes.